Raymond Fraser (March 11, 2014)

 Caught in another beardless moment, the author relaxes aboard Spanish Jack in the summer of 1972.
 This photo was used on the back cover of his first book of fiction, The Black Horse Tavern.
 (Photo by Roman Gordy)

 The Black Horse Tavern was published in Montreal by Ingluvin Publications in 1973.
-The book comprises a novella (The Quebec Prison) and nine stories, and received such great reviews in newspapers all across Canada that it sold out in a few months and was never reprinted.
-(Cover photo by Raymond Fraser)
+The book comprises a novella (The Quebec Prison) and nine stories, and received such great reviews in newspapers all across Canada that it sold out in a few months and was never reprinted -- until now! (see new edition below) (Cover photo by Raymond Fraser)

 "A highly original voice that is occasionally sad, sometimes very comic.
 A real pleasure to read."
 ALAN DAWE, Vancouver Sun